yokoffing/NextDNS-Config/README.md

 	mask-canary.icloud.com

 > [!CAUTION]
-> This may prevent external images from loading in Apple mail clients.
+> The domains below may prevent external images from loading in Apple mail clients.
+You don't need these unless you're running a very aggressive profile.

 And possibly: